digital-blueprint/relay-mono-bundle/docs/config.md

       data_protection_declaration_url: null
       # The name of the payment recipient, if any.
       recipient:            null
+      # If set then it's no longer possible to start a payment for this type.
+Already active payments using this type are not affected.
+      disabled:             false
       # A list of payment methods that are provided to the user
       payment_methods:
         # Prototype